Examining possible doubly topped baryon configurations: MASS CALCULATION WITHIN THE QCD SUM RULES

 In the above formulation, the labels $1$ and $2$ correspond to the invariant amplitudes multiplying the Lorentz structures $\not q$ and the identity operator $I$, respectively.
 The quantity $s_{0}$ is introduced as the boundary separating the ground state contribution from the continuum.
 The spectral distributions $\rho^{(\prime)}_{1(2)} (s)$ are defined as:

+The explicit expressions for $ \rho^{(\prime)}_{1(2)} (s)$ are detailed in the Appendix for the calculations of the perturbative part and nonperturbative part of the mass dimension three, four and five for the $\Xi_{ttu}$, $\Xi_{ttd}$ and $\Omega_{tts}$ and the perturbative part and nonperturbative part of the mass dimension four for the $\Omega_{ttc}$ and $\Omega_{ttb}$ baryons.
 In Eqs.~(\ref{eqQCD4}) and (\ref{eqQCD5}), $\Gamma^{(\prime)}_{1(2)} (M^2) $ are functions describing the evaluations of the nonperturbative part of the mass dimension six, seven and eight for the $\Xi_{ttu}$, $\Xi_{ttd}$ and $\Omega_{tts}$ and the mass dimension six and eight for the $\Omega_{ttc}$ and $\Omega_{ttb}$ baryons.
 Although vacuum condensates up to dimension six are explicitly listed among the input parameters, the contributions of higher-dimensional nonperturbative operators (up to dimension eight) are effectively taken into account through the standard QCD factorization hypothesis, whereby they are expressed in terms of products of lower-dimensional condensates.
-The explicit expressions for the components of $ \rho^{(\prime)}_{1(2)} (s) $ and $ \Gamma^{(\prime)}_{1(2)} (M^2) $ are very lengthy and we prefer not to present them here.
+The explicit expressions for the components of $ \Gamma^{(\prime)}_{1(2)} (M^2) $ are very lengthy and we prefer not to present them here.
 The outcomes obtained from the phenomenological and QCD representations are matched using dispersion techniques by equating the coefficients corresponding to the same Lorentz structures.
 This matching procedure yields the QCD sum rule expressions that determine the mass and the residue, which are given as follows:

 and

 Various techniques are available for extracting the masses of the ground state of baryons.
 In this work, we employ a particularly robust procedure that underpins our numerical analysis.
 Specifically, by dividing Eq. (\ref{Eq:cor2}) by Eq. (\ref{Eq:cor1})